virtual-kubelet/virtual-kubelet/docs/proposals/MetricsUpdateProposal.md

 The updated metrics server does not add any new fields to the metrics data but uses the Prometheus textparse series parser to parse and reconstruct the [MetricsBatch](https://github.com/kubernetes-sigs/metrics-server/blob/83b2e01f9825849ae5f562e47aa1a4178b5d06e5/pkg/storage/types.go#L31) data structure.
 Currently virtual-kubelet is sending data to the server using the [summary](https://github.com/virtual-kubelet/virtual-kubelet/blob/be0a062aec9a5eeea3ad6fbe5aec557a235558f6/node/api/statsv1alpha1/types.go#L24) data structure.
 The Prometheus text parser expects a series of bytes as in the Prometheus [model.Samples](https://github.com/kubernetes/kubernetes/blob/a93eda9db305611cacd8b6ee930ab3149a08f9b0/vendor/github.com/prometheus/common/model/value.go#L184) data structure, similar to the test [here](https://github.com/prometheus/prometheus/blob/c70d85baed260f6013afd18d6cd0ffcac4339861/model/textparse/promparse_test.go#L31).

-Examples of how the new metrics data should look can be seen in the Kubernetes e2e test that calls the /metrics/resource endpoint [here](https://github.com/kubernetes/kubernetes/blob/a93eda9db305611cacd8b6ee930ab3149a08f9b0/test/e2e_node/resource_metrics_test.go#L76), and the kubelet metrics defined in the Kubernetes/kubelet code [here](https://github.com/kubernetes/kubernetes/blob/master/pkg/kubelet/metrics/collectors/resource_metrics.go) .
+Examples of how the new metrics are defined may be seen in the Kubernetes e2e test that calls the /metrics/resource endpoint [here](https://github.com/kubernetes/kubernetes/blob/a93eda9db305611cacd8b6ee930ab3149a08f9b0/test/e2e_node/resource_metrics_test.go#L76), and the kubelet metrics defined in the Kubernetes/kubelet code [here](https://github.com/kubernetes/kubernetes/blob/master/pkg/kubelet/metrics/collectors/resource_metrics.go) .

 ```go
 var (